ddavisgraphics/TestMeteor_DevHoursApp/README.md

 This is not a secure application.
 Many of the items that could have been rendered on the server side have been developed on the client side.
 This is just a demonstration and will need ammended for production use.

+## To Do:

+ - Do some base styling of the application.
+ - Projects need a place to be listed along with the possibility to edit the project or delete the project.